Investors must specify how a trade should be carried out when they place an order to buy or sell a security. This chapter covers four order types:

 Trading tape: $51.03… $51.01… $49.99… $49.98… $50.01…

-The investor wants to purchase 100 shares of ABC stock, but is unwilling to pay more than $50 per share.
-Once the stock is trading at that price or below, the order executes.
-The trading tape reflects available prices for the security, in order from left to right. $49.99 is the first price available at $50 or below, so the order will fill at that price.
+The investor wants to buy 100 shares of ABC, but won’t pay more than $50 per share.
+The order executes once the stock trades at $50 or lower.
+The trading tape shows available prices for the security from left to right.
+Here, $49.99 is the first price at $50 or below, so the order fills at $49.99.

-Investors use limit orders to seek better prices.
-For example, if the stock’s price is $55, a customer could place a buy limit at $50.
-If the order executes, they purchase the security for $5 cheaper per share.
-However, the order will only execute if the price falls.
+Investors often use limit orders to try to get better prices.
+For example, if a stock is trading at $55, a customer could place a buy limit at $50.
+The order will only execute if the price falls to $50 or lower.

 Let’s see if you can answer a buy limit order question.